kpark526/CS1FinalProject/README.md

 - Card images were pulled from the internet
 - Menu Theme : Main Theme from Fruit Box by GameSaien
 - Easy/Hard Solitaire Theme : Title Theme from Super Mario Maker by Nintendo

+- If you have problems with the music/music not working, comment out the three lines for the music loading in each file